coq/coq/doc/sphinx/language/extensions/canonical.rst

     End theory.
   End EQ.

-We use Coq modules as namespaces.
+We use Rocq modules as namespaces.
 This allows us to follow the same pattern and naming convention for the rest of the chapter.
 The base namespace contains the definitions of the algebraic structure.
 To keep the example small, the algebraic structure ``EQ.type`` we are